idogut3/20581-Biological_Computation-TheOpenUniversityCourse/README.md

 ## Genetic Algorithm in the Game of Life 🧬🧬🧬 (MMN12):

 ### Firstly, What is Conway's Game of Life?
-Conway's Game of Life is a cellular automaton created by the British mathematician John Conway in 1970.
+Conway's Game of Life is a 'cellular automaton' created by the British mathematician John Conway in 1970.
 It is a zero-player game, meaning that once the initial state is set, the game evolves without any further input.
 The game is played on a grid of cells, each of which can be in one of two states: alive or dead.

 The game's evolution is determined by a set of simple rules based on the number of live neighbors around a cell.
 The game takes place in discrete time steps, with the state of the grid being updated in each step according to the following rules: